j0ni/yoctoplasm-clj/README.md

-# yoctoplasm-clj
+# Yoctoplasm

-A Clojure library designed to ... well, that part is up to you.
+A Clojure web application with CMSish tendencies, for experimenting with Clojure on the web, and Heroku as a Clojure web deployment platform.

 ## Usage

-FIXME
+Run it with foreman locally:

+    $ foreman start

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Jonathan Irving

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Gnu Public License.